varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 ```

 ## From now on
-JavaScript component fundametals also cover problems like
+JavaScript component fundametals also cover problems like following.

 * loading by request
 * building page `.js` files
 * dependency system